Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 python3 make_structured_mesh.py --variant C -nx 200 -ny 200 -nz 200
 ```

 Note that this script also requires the Python API of `gmsh`.
-Furthermore, passing the flag `--remove-cells-in-seal` creates
+Furthermore, passing the flag `--remove-cells-in-facies-7` creates
-mesh files in which the cells in the seal layers are removed.
+mesh files in which the cells in all regions of facies 7 are removed.

 ## Extrusion of 2D meshes to one cell thick 3D meshes